Show / Hide Table of Contents

 SCardTransmit(IntPtr, ref AbstractIoRequest, Byte[], UInt32, ref AbstractIoRequest, ref Byte[], ref UInt32)

 Sends a C-APDU to the smart card contained in the reader connected to by SCardConnect(IntPtr, String, ShareMode, Protocol, ref IntPtr, ref Protocol).
+The card responds and stores this R-APDU in recvBuffer and it's length in recvSize.

-Use only WITH recvSize
+Use only WITH recvSize=AutoAllocate

-WARNING: SCARD_AUTOALLOCATE is NOT supported on Windows XP and below (winscard.dll
+WARNING: SCARD_AUTOALLOCATE is NOT supported on Windows XP and below (winscard.dll limitation)

 Declaration